AlgoMole/MolCRAFT/README.md

 You may download the `all_samples.tar.gz` and then `tar xzvf all_samples.tar.gz`, which extracts all the pt files into `samples` folder for evaluation.

+## Demo
+### Host our web app demo locally

+With ``gradio`` and ``gradio_molecule3d`` installed, you can simply run ``python app.py`` to open the demo locally.
+Port mapping has been set in Makefile if you are using docker.
+You should also forward this port if you run the docker in an ssh server.
+We will share a permanent demo link later.

+Great thanks to @duerrsimon for his kind support in resolving rendering issues!

 ## Citation

 ```